Engaging People with Cascade

 Can everyone see the data on the Engagement report?

-Only users with the ‘strategy’ privilege will be able to see the full Engagement report.
+Only users with the ‘strategy’ permission will be able to see the full Engagement report.
 Other users will only be able to see the high level engagement data, but will not be able to see user-by-user engagement detail.
 If the user has staff directly reporting to them, they will be able to see the user-by-user data for their staff.